OfflcerSam/ShipUtil/README.md

 ## Setup

-`ships/ShipSample/arrowhead.json` recreates ShipTest's original Arrowhead as JSON, using id `1000` and exercising every optional section above. market listing, tier-0 NPC spawn, a  sector-tier-0 boss spawn, a police spawn, and its original crafting recipe. `ship_base_1000.png` sits alongside it as the matching sprite.
+`ships/ShipSample/arrowhead.json` recreates ShipTest's original Arrowhead as JSON, using id `1000` and exercising every optional section above: market listing, tier-0 NPC spawn, a sector-tier-0 boss spawn, a police spawn, its original crafting recipe, a couple of `shipStats` bonuses, and an inbuilt Booster device. `ship_base_1000.png` sits alongside it as the matching sprite.

 Copy the `ShipSample` folder to `<gameDirectory>/ships/` to try it.
 If ships folder doesn't exist create it.